iNKORE-NET/Translations/namespaces/site-home/content/community/article/rules-common.en-us.md

 ## 2. Content Standards

-**Never Talk about State Affairs**: Avoid discussing <u>politics, religion, race, sexuality, or other sensitive topics</u>.
+**Never Talk about State Affairs**: Avoid discussing <u>nations, politics, religion, race, sexuality, or other sensitive topics</u>.
 This includes sharing content that could be considered illegal or harmful.
-Neither praise, comment, nor criticize any political, religion party, figures, events, or any other sensitive topics.
+Neither praise, comment, nor criticize any nations, political, religion party, figures, events, or any other sensitive topics, as this may lead to endless trouble for you, us, and others in the group.

 **Zero Tolerance for Illegal Content**: Do not share or promote <u>illegal activities</u>, including piracy, hacking, or any form of criminal behavior.
-You should also follow the rules of the region the <u>chat platform is based in</u>. *(For example, if the chat platform is based in the US, you should follow US laws; if the chat platform is based in CN, you should follow the Chinese laws, where some websites are not allowed to be accessed by some means.)*
+You should also follow the rules of the region the <u>chat platform is based in</u>. *(For example, if the chat platform is based in the US, you should follow US laws; if the chat platform is based in CN, you should follow the Chinese laws, where some websites are not allowed to be accessed by some means.)* If your illegal content leads to legal liability, group violations, or other losses for us, we will hold you accountable in a serious manner.

-**Family Safe**: Keep content <u>family-friendly</u>, avoid NSFW, explicit (such as sexual, bloody content), or offensive material.
+**Family Safe**: Keep content <u>family-friendly</u>, avoid NSFW, explicit (such as sexual, bloody content, including but not limited to showing, implying sexual activity, related body parts, etc.), disgusting or offensive material.
 Violence, pornography, or hate speech is strictly prohibited.
-Remeber that <u>kids of all ages</u> might be in the group, so please <u>keep it clean</u>.
+Remeber that <u>kids of all ages</u> are in the group, so please <u>keep it clean</u>.

 **No Plagiarism**: Do not share content that is <u>not yours without proper credit</u>.
 This includes copying, stealing, or claiming someone else's work as your own.

 **No Watering**: If you want to send "bubble" text or similar stickers in the group from time to time, then please do not join this group, we do not welcome any watering behavior.
 If you want to find a place where you can water, then please create a group yourself, or join other groups that allow watering.
 We don't need you to "liven up the atmosphere", what we need is meaningful discussion and communication.
-Our community is not for you to "play around", this is a serious place, except for the general and entertainment channels.
+Our community is not for you to "play around", this is a serious place, except for the chit-chat and entertainment channels.

 **Language Preferences**: We may have different <u>language preferences for different chat platforms that you should always follow</u>, which are listed at the entrance of the invite link.
 If there is no language preference, you may use your preferred language, but please be aware that not everyone may understand it.
 If you are asked to switch to a different language, please respect the request.